2021 Powwow Postponed Until Further Notice

 To Our Relatives, Friends and Supporters:

 We have a great number of Elders who attend our powwow, and who are most vulnerable to COVID-19 – cherished parents, grandparents, great grandparents and protectors of our languages, cultures and stories.
-With this decision, we choose to prioritize their health, and the health of our communities at large.
-We appreciate your kindness and understanding, and hope you will return to dance, sing, drum and gather with us next year.
+We choose to prioritize their health, and the health of our communities at large.
+We appreciate your kindness and understanding, and hope you will return to dance, sing, drum and gather with us in the future.

 Mike Tulee (Yakama) – UIATF Executive Director